-Of course there’s a lot more that they look at than just your GRE score, but the test has become a reliable indicator for schools like Columbia to assess a candidates worthiness.
+Of course there’s a lot more that they look at than just your GRE score, but the test has become an important indicator for admissions committees at schools like Columbia.
 So what do you need to get in?

 Average GRE scores for Columbia – Engineering and Education